MaxCodeXTC/lisilinhart.github.io/posts/waapi-introduction.md

 I made a little illustration of the constructors that work together in the Web Animations Api.
 Everytime we animate something via `element.animate(..)` or `new Animation(...)` or `document.timeline.play(…)`  we get an animation object, which has different functions like `play() or pause()`.

 #### A KeyframeEffect inside Sequence- or GroupEffect
-These are the core parts of how our animations are generated.
+`KeyframeEffects` are the core parts of how our animations are generated.
 It’s important to realise that these effects don’t do anything if we don’t add them to a `new Anmation(..)` or play them on the `document.timeline.play(..)`.
 If we use `element.animate(..)` it’s basically the same thing as creating a `KeyframeEffect` and wrapping it into a `new Animation(myEffect)`.

-The `KeyframeEffect` takes 3 arguments (the element itself, the animations frames array and the timing options object) and can be stored in a variable to be used in a `Sequence- or GroupEffect`.
+The `KeyframeEffect` takes 3 arguments (the element we want to animate, the animations frames array and the timing options object).
+The Effect can be stored in a variable to be used in a `Sequence- or GroupEffect`.
 The `SequenceEffect` will create an effect, that plays the `KeyframeEffects` after each other, whereas the `GroupEffect` will play them simultaneously.

 ```javascript
 const effectOne = new KeyframeEffect(target, frames, options);